Skip to article frontmatterSkip to article content

 angle_between_arcs("boulder", "boston", "johannesburg", "reykjavík")

-Calculate the directed angle of two great circle paths based on an intersection point.
+Determine the directed angle formed by two great circle paths based on an intersection point

 Overview of Directed Angles

-Returned angle is positive if C is to the left of the great circles A->B
+• Positive if C is to the left of the great circle arc AB

-Returned angle is negative if C is to the right of the great circles A->B
+• Negative if C is to the right of the great circle arc AB

 def directed_angle(b_coords=None, c_coords=None, a_coords=None):